Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 The firing did not slow down Sandler's career, as he went on to star in many hit films like Happy Gilmore, The Waterboy, The Wedding Singer, Big Daddy, and the Hotel Transylvania franchise.
 He recently starred alongside Jennifer Aniston in the Netflix film Murder Mystery, and appeared in the crime comedy-drama Uncut Gems.

 2. Chris Rock (1990-1993)

 Chris Rock became a cast member on Saturday Night Live in 1990, alongside fellow newcomers Adam Sandler, Chris Farley, David Spade and Rob Schneider; the comedians became known as the Bad Boys of SNL.
 Being a featured performer gave Rock a platform and exposure, and he was known for portraying hilarious characters like Luther Campbell, Old Man Ernie and talk show host Nat X. When Rock voiced his desire to join another sketch series, In Living Color, he was effectively fired from SNL.

 Rock has since gone on to have a very successful film and stand-up career, having appeared in movies like The Longest Yard, the Madagascar series, Death at a Funeral and Grown-Ups (and its sequel).
 He also has starred in critically-acclaimed stand-up specials, and developed, wrote and narrated the sitcom Everybody Hates Chris, which was based on his early life.
-Rock will be starring in the upcoming fourth season of Fargo.
+Rock has starred in the fourth season of Fargo.

 3. Sarah Silverman (1993-1994)